elegant-scipy/elegant-scipy/markdown/ch1.markdown

     return ax
 ```

-Now we can plot a colored boxplot according to normalized vs unnormalized samples.
+Now we can plot a colored boxplot according to normalized versus unnormalized samples.
 We show only three samples from each class for illustration:

 ```python